Placing Green Bridges Optimally, with a Multivariate Analysis: Introduction

 \section{Introduction}

-Sustainability is an enormous concern impacting today's politics, economy, and industry.
+Sustainability is a major concern impacting today's politics, economy, and industry.
 Accordingly, sustainability sciences are well-established by now.
-Yet, the \emph{interdisciplinary} scientific field ``computational sustainability''~\cite{Gomes09a}, which combines practical and theoretical computer science with sustainability sciences, is quite young.
-For instance, the Institute for Computational Sustainability at Cornell University was founded in 2008, the 1st International Conference on Computational Sustainability (CompSust'09) took place in 2009, and special tracks on computational sustainability and AI were established in 2011 (AAAI) and 2013 (IJCAI).
+Yet, the \emph{interdisciplinary} scientific field ``computational sustainability''~\cite{Gomes09,Gomes09a}, which combines practical and theoretical computer science with sustainability sciences, is quite young.
+For instance, the Institute for Computational Sustainability at Cornell University was founded in 2008, the 1st International Conference on Computational Sustainability (CompSust'09) took place in 2009, and special tracks on computational sustainability and AI were established at AAAI \cite{AAAI10} and IJCAI \cite{IJCAI13}.
 This work contributes to computational sustainability: We model problems of elaborately placing wildlife crossings and give complexity-theoretical and algorithmic analysis for each.
-Wildlife crossings are constructions (mostly bridges or tunnels) that allow wildlife animals to safely cross human-made transportation lines (mostly roads).
+Wildlife crossings are constructions (mostly bridges or tunnels~\cite{VanDerReeHMM09}) that allow wildlife animals to safely cross human-made transportation lines (e.g., roads).
 We will refer to wildlife crossings as~\emph{green bridges}.